Populate the scene with actors#

 Note

-It is not possible to assign a given drone to several actors at the same time.
+It is not possible to have several actors piloting the same drone at the same time.
 As a consequence, the wildcard ‘*’ should be used only once in the command line.

 Warning